AlvinLindfors/earth-minecraft/README.md

 ### Creating a nation

-To create a nation you must decide upon three four things:
+To create a nation you must decide upon three three things:

 1. A name
 2. A banner
 3. An ideology

-Please note that while the name and ideology can be changed under certain conditions, the banner can not be changed.
+Please note that while the name and ideology can be changed under certain conditions, __the banner can not be changed__.

 #### The Name